 BNY Mellon Corporation Risk Management is coordinated at regional, legal entity and line of business levels.
-Aformal governance hierarchy is in place to ensure effective escalation of issues through the regional and global structure.
+A formal governance hierarchy is in place to ensure effective escalation of issues through the regional and global structure.

-Governance of Alcentra is carried out through a regular meeting of the Board of Directors ('BoD').
-The BoD consists of both Executive and Non-Executive members as listed below.
-The BoD is responsible for effective and prudent management and periodically assesses governance arrangements with a view to correcting deficiencies.
-Members of the BoD are selected based on relevant industry knowledge, skills and expertise to achieve this aim.
+Governance of Alcentra is carried out through a regular meeting of the Board.
+The Board consists of both Executive and Non-Executive members as listed below.
+The Board is responsible for effective and prudent management and periodically assesses governance arrangements with a view to correcting deficiencies.
+Members of the Board are selected based on relevant industry knowledge, skills and expertise to achieve this aim.
 Alcentra recognises the need for diversity in its recruitment policy.
-Alcentra is a subsidiary of the Bank of New York Mellon and complies with the group's policies on Diversity and Inclusion.
-This policy emphasizes a broad set of qualities and competency to be considers when recruiting.
+Alcentra is a subsidiary of the Bank of New York Mellon Group and complies with the group's policies on Diversity and Inclusion.
+This policy emphasizes a broad set of qualities and competency to be considered when recruiting.

-The Alcentra BoD are responsible for the ongoing success and development of the Alcentra business.
-Objectives are set by the BoD and are denoted in the Boards Terms of Reference document.
+The Alcentra Board are responsible for the ongoing success and development of the Alcentra business.
+Objectives are set by the Board and are denoted in the Board's Terms of Reference document.
 The day-to-day decision-making is the responsibility of the executive directors of Alcentra.

 Governance of Alcentra is distinct from the governance of the investment funds for which Alcentra is appointed as investment manager.
-The fund Boards are responsible for monitoring the performance of

-Alcentra as an investment manager.
+The fund Boards are responsible for monitoring the performance of Alcentra as an investment manager.
 The clear segregation of responsibility for the governance of Alcentra as a business entity and the fiduciary responsibility for the funds managed by Alcentra ensures that potential conflicts are managed and that the responsibilities of each Board are clear and distinct.

-The Global Risk and Compliance Committee meets on a monthly basis and comprises Alcentra Directors, several senior members of staff at Alcentra, the Risk Manager and regional representatives from BNY Mellon IM Risk and Compliance.
+The Global Risk and Compliance Committee meets on a monthly basis and comprises Alcentra Directors, several senior members of staff at Alcentra and regional representatives from BNY Mellon IM Risk and Compliance.
 The committee focus is the assessment and evaluation of all business risk.
-The Risk and Compliance Committee is responsible for the escalation of issues to the BoD.
-To ensure the Committee remains independent no portfolio manager sits on the Committee.
+The Risk and Compliance Committee is responsible for the escalation of issues to the Global Board Risk Committee.